awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

    Hello, jane!
    ```

-## Input Format of a Lambda Function for Proxy Integration<a name="api-gateway-simple-proxy-for-lambda-input-format"></a>
+## Input format of a Lambda function for proxy integration<a name="api-gateway-simple-proxy-for-lambda-input-format"></a>

 In Lambda proxy integration, API Gateway maps the entire client request to the input `event` parameter of the backend Lambda function as follows: